IT Basics

 Computer Backups

 Individual user devices (laptops or desktops) can be backed up with the University supported program called CrashPlan.
-The program will backup your user directory and all sub-directories on up to nine University owned and supported devices.
+The program will backup your local user folder and all sub-folders on up to nine University owned and supported devices.

 Law School Information Technology staff can help you set up CrashPlan on your workstation or laptop to help you get started, and explain the basic functions of the program.
 After that you can fully manage the system without intervention.